-We recorded 817 and 893 Forster's Tern nests in Minnesota in 1985 and 1986 (Table 1).
-Because Forster's Terns may nest in small colonies and often change sites between years we recognize that our coverage of all potential breeding sites was incomplete.
-We are confident that the major colonies were visited.
-To account for small colonies not discovered or reported during our study, we estimate the total breeding population in Minnesota to be fewer than 1,000 pairs in both years.
+I recorded 817 and 893 Forster's Tern nests in Minnesota in 1985 and 1986 (Table 1).
+Based on these data, I estimate the total breeding population in Minnesota to be fewer than 1,000 pairs in both years.

 While no major difference was found in the size of the total population between the two years, interseasonal variation in colony size occurred.
 The nests at Lake Osakis and Clearwater Lake comprised 40% of the total 1985 population (Table 1).
 In 1986, there were no Forster's Tern nests at those sites.
-The largest colony in 1985 (326 pairs), located at Swan Lake, was approximately the same size in 1986 (316 pairs).
+The largest colony in 1985 (326 pairs), located at Swan lake, was approximately the same size in 1986 (316 pairs).
 At the same time, ANWR and North Heron Lake colonies greatly increased in number from 1985 to 1986.
 ANWR increased by about 250 pairs and North Heron Lake by almost 180.
 The other sites varied by fewer than 30 nests between years.